What is blood and what does it do?

 Read more about what blood is, the different blood types, and the main functions of blood.

-Blood is an invaluable window through which you can look at your inner health - and just a few drops of blood is enough to get a lot of information.
+Blood is an invaluable window into your health - and just a few drops of blood is enough to get a lot of information.
 It runs through the body every hour of every day and carries out many vital functions.

 To help understand what blood is and what it does, we discuss: